Pusher 3

 Pusher 3 (also known as Pusher Ξ: I'm the Angel of Death) is a 2005 Danish crime film written and directed by Nicolas Winding Refn.
-It is the third film of the Pusher trilogy and released in 2005.
+It is the third and final installment of the Pusher trilogy.
 A Hindi remake of the first film was then released in 2010, with an English-language remake following in 2012, with Zlatko Burić reprising his role.

 Plot

 Milo, an aging Serbian drug lord, attends a meeting of Narcotics Anonymous.
-The five-days-sober Milo admits that he is worried that the stress of cooking for his daughter's 25th birthday celebration will cause him to relapse into using.
-Milo departs the meeting to pick up a drug shipment with his henchman Branko.
+The five-days-clean Milo admits that he is worried that the stress of cooking for his daughter's 25th birthday party will cause him to relapse into using.
+He departs the meeting to pick up a drug shipment with his henchman Branko.
 Though he requested heroin, the shipment turns out to be 10,000 ecstasy pills.
 Seeking an explanation, Milo meets with his Albanian supplier Luan.
 The Albanians agree to send a new shipment of heroin and allow Milo to try to sell the ecstasy as well.

 After a quick talk with his demanding and spoiled daughter, Milena, Milo goes back to the kitchen at his club to cook for the party.
-After Milo forces his henchmen to try his cooking, he meets his associate Little Muhammed, who has come to drop off his daily haul.
-The pugnacious Muhammed warns Milo to respect younger hoods like himself, calling himself "King of Copenhagen", but Milo mockingly calls him the "King Kong of Copenhagen."
-However, as Milo knows nothing about ecstasy, he needs Muhammed to set up a buyer for the pills.
-When all of Milo's henchmen get food poisoning from his cooking, Milo has no choice but to trust Muhammed to make the sale alone and return within an hour.
+After he forces his henchmen to try his cooking, he meets his associate Little Muhammed, who has come to drop off his daily haul.
+The pugnacious Muhammed warns Milo to respect younger hoods like himself, calling himself "King of Copenhagen", but Milo mockingly calls him the "King Kong of Copenhagen".
+As Milo knows nothing about ecstasy, however, he needs Muhammed to set up a buyer for the pills.
+When all of his henchmen get food poisoning from his cooking, Milo has no choice but to trust Muhammed to make the sale alone and return within an hour.

-The birthday celebration begins and Milo splits his time between mingling with guests, cooking, and trying to contact the tardy Muhammed.
-While buying wine at an underground store, Milo learns that Milena's boyfriend, Mike, is in fact a drug dealer.
-He forces Mike to accept him as his sole supplier, and then haggles with his daughter over the price.
+During the party, Milo splits his time between mingling with guests, cooking and trying to contact the tardy Muhammed.
+While buying wine at an underground store, he learns that Milena's boyfriend, Mike, is in fact a drug dealer.
+He forces Mike to accept him as his sole supplier, and then haggles with Milena over the price.
 While waiting in a restaurant for an emergency supply of fish, Milo bumps into Kurt the Cunt, a low-level drug dealer who gives him some heroin.
 The over-stressed Milo breaks down and smokes some of it.
-Having not heard from Muhammed in four hours, Milo contacts a corrupt cop who promises to find him.
+Having not heard from Muhammed in four hours, he contacts a corrupt cop who promises to find him.